-What is ectopic pregnancy and would I be able to tell if I had one?
-What are the symptoms?
+What is ectopic pregnancy?
+How would I be able to tell if I had one?

-An ectopic pregnancy means “an out of place pregnancy”.
+An ectopic pregnancy means ‘an out of place pregnancy’.
 It happens when a fertilised ovum (egg) becomes stuck in the fallopian tube, or more rarely in other places in the pelvis or abdomen, and develops there instead of moving down into the uterus (womb).
-The symptoms are:

 One-sided abdominal pain which can be mild or severe.
 It may begin suddenly and be persistent.
 Shoulder tip pain is the result of internal bleeding.